Skip to main content

 Step 3: Create a model (if needed)

-This step requires a target model, where the file data should be imported to.
+This step requires a target model, where the file data should be ingested to.
 If you don’t have a model yet, you can create one programmatically: POST /graphql Mutation:

 mutation CreateModel($input: CreateModelInput!) {